thomasjoulin/TJFoundation/README.md

 **TJFoundation is a work in progress, and has not been thoroughly tested.
 Use at you own risks.**

-1. <a href="https://github.com/thomasjoulin/TJFoundation/downloads">Download the latest version of `TJFoundation.framework`</a> or check this directory out to build from source (see below).
+1. You can <a href="https://github.com/thomasjoulin/TJFoundation/downloads">download the ready-made framework</a> or build from source.
+If you don't want to build from source, skip the following steps and go directly to step 2.
+1.1 Checkout this directory an open `TJFramework.xcodeproj` 1.2 Select the `MakeFramework` scheme
+1.3 Build
+1.4 A Finder window should open with the framework.
+Otherwise, it's in the Products directory
 2. Drag and drop `TJFoundation.framework` into you project (I suggest in the `Frameworks` group).
-Make sure to copy it.
-3. Add `<Path To TJFoundation.framework>/Headers` in the `Header Search Paths` of your target `Build Settings`.
+3. Drag and drop `TJFoundationResources.bundle` into your project (I suggest in the `Resources` folder)
-4. Add `#import <TJFoundation.h>` wherever you need it.
+4. Add `#import <TJFoundation/TJFoundation.h>` wherever you need it.
 I suggest to make it global by adding it to your `Prefix.pch`.

-## Build from sources

-1. Checkout this directory an open `TJFramework.xcodeproj`
-2. Select the `TJFoundation Universal Framework` scheme
-3. Build
-4. A Finder window should open with the framework.
-Otherwise, it's in the Products directory
+5. In your project Build Settings, Other Linker Flags, add `-ObjC`.
+6. In your project Build Phases, Link Binary With Libraries, Add :
+- libz.dlyb
+- MapKit.framework
+- QuartzCore.framework

 # Example